JThh/Handy-Tools-for-Social-Science-Research/socipy/file-conversion/README.md

 - `rtf2txt.py` works in exactly the same way, except that it deals with rich text files;

 - `weblink2txt.py` requires an `input URL` and an `folder address` to save scraped texts from the web link.
-It is further required that the web page should have a `preview` section header and is legal to scrape.
+It  further demands that the web page should have a `preview` section header and is legal to scrape.

 ## Credit